 The closest beach to Tralee is Banna.
 Many people overlook Derrymore Strand as this it is not a blue flag beach.
 It is out the Dingle Road just past Blennerville.
-About 13 km from Tralee.
-There is no lifeguard or changing rooms etc.
+About 13 km from Tralee but here is no lifeguard or changing rooms etc.

 Many people go for walks along the beach.
 Banna is more popular because it is a blue flag beach and it has a lifeguard during the bathing season.